Obiente/Cloud/docs/guides/vps-gateway-setup.md

 # VPS Gateway Setup Guide

-This guide explains how to set up the vps-gateway service for centralized DHCP management and SSH proxying for VPS instances.
+This guide explains how to set up the vps-gateway service for per-node DHCP management and SSH proxying for VPS instances.

 ## Overview